 Figure 1.
-An Example of Irradiance measured by ACR AHF-31041.
-Note the gaps at approximately half hour intervals.
-The data gaps occur while the cavity system is doing its self calibration.
+An Example of Irradiance measured by ACR AHF-31041 on 2011 August 01.
+Note the gaps at approximately half hour intervals, the data gaps occur while the cavity system is doing its self calibration.
 Each set of data points between the gaps is considered to be a cavity run.
-The date is contained in the line at the top of the plot.

 Figure 2.
-An example of millivolt measurements obtained by pyrheliometers CH1-960133.
-The date is in the line at the top of the plot and in the form yyyymmdd.
+An example of millivolt measurements obtained by pyrheliometers CH1-960133 on 2011 August 01.